JazzXHiro/Obsidian/2 - Source Notes/Academics/Assignments/GP/Unity 1.md

 - It's important to note that OnTriggerEnter is only called if at least one of the objects involved has a Rigidbody component attached to it.
 The player object already has a Rigidbody component, so you’re all set!

+- Instantiating an object in Unity means creating a copy of it during runtime (while the application is running); you’re making a new instance of that prefab in your scene.
+Just like the transform.Rotate method you used earlier required a rotation value for the X, Y, and Z axes, the Instantiate method also requires certain information to execute, separated by commas.
+Specifically, you need to specify the following information:

+	- Which object to instantiate

+	- The position of the instantiated object

+	- The rotation of the instantiated object

 ---
 # Reference